When you think of Malaysia, travellers typically know three things: the inside of the airport, the bustling city life and the array of delicious food.

 Cable Car Top Station: For an immaculate view of the encompassing 99 islands, hop onto the cable car taking you to the peak of Manchincang mountain.
 From the top station you can take a 20min. walk up to an elevation of 708m to Langkawi Sky Bridge offering a panoramic view over the island.

 Horseback Riding: if you love galloping through the beach, jungle or mountain range, head to island horses for 1-2 hours of riding.

 Open: 7-11am or 4-6pm

 Kilim Karst Geoforest Park: Spend the day kayaking through mangroves and small canals while taking in the surrounding nature for 55 ringgit.

 Ayer Hangat Saltwater Hot Springs: in the evening, treat yourself to a private Jacuzzi with ensure bathroom or get reflexology done paths and few sheltered areas for dipping the feet.

 Canopy Walkway: With Langkawi being comprised of a massive jungle, don’t miss out on Skytrex Adventure Tour that will be sure to get your blood pumping as you fly, swing, glide and dangle on the various aerial obstacles above the rainforest.

 (Every night from 6-11pm)

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Langkawi using the map below!